Add a pop of color to your indoor or outdoor garden with Purple Succulents! We have added the best ones to help you make the right pick!

 Botanical Name: Graptoveria ‘Lilac Spoon’

 It displays charming lilac hues, which intensify with a temperature drop and sun exposure.
-This succulent forms a rosette of tubular leaves resembling a spoon.
+These purple succulents form a rosette of tubular leaves resembling a spoon.

 32. Echeveria Orion